junxit/us-congress-bills-114/metadata.md

 - 2016-01-20 — Senate amendment proposed (on the floor): Amendment SA 2952 proposed by Senator McConnell for Senator Grassley.(consideration: CR S138; text: CR S138)
 - 2016-01-20 — Senate amendment submitted
 - 2016-01-20 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S138-139)
+- 2016-01-21 — Message on Senate action sent to the House.
+- 2016-01-25 — Received in the House.
+- 2016-01-25 — Referred to the House Committee on Ways and Means.